json-api/json-api/_format/1.0/index.md

 array of [resource objects] in a top-level `included` member.

-Compound documents require "full linkage", meaning that every included resource **MUST** be identified by at least one [resource identifier object] in the same document, representing resource linkage contained within an *accessible* resource object.
-A resource object is *accessible* if it is either primary data or it is identified by at least one [resource identifier object] in the same document, representing resource linkage contained within an *accessible* resource object.
+Compound documents require "full linkage", meaning that every included resource **MUST** be identified by at least one [resource identifier object] in the same document.
+These resource identifier objects could either be primary data or represent resource linkage contained within primary or included resources.

 The only exception to the full linkage requirement is when relationship fields that would otherwise contain linkage data are excluded via [sparse fieldsets](#fetching-sparse-fieldsets).

-> Note: Full linkage ensures that included resources are related (directly or indirectly) to the primary data (which could be [resource objects] or [resource identifier objects][resource identifier object]).
+> Note: Full linkage ensures that included resources are related to either the primary data (which could be [resource objects] or [resource identifier objects][resource identifier object]) or to each other.

 A complete example document with multiple included relationships: